mzazon/awesome-cloud-projects/aws/securing-networks-with-micro-segmentation/securing-networks-with-micro-segmentation.md

 1. **Create Subnets for Each Security Zone**:

    Network micro-segmentation begins with subnet-level isolation, where each subnet acts as a distinct security boundary.
 By creating separate subnets for different functional tiers (DMZ, web, application, database, management, and monitoring), we establish the foundation for implementing zero-trust networking principles.
-Each subnet will have unique CIDR blocks that enable precise traffic control and prevent unauthorized lateral movement between security zones.
+Each subset will have unique CIDR blocks that enable precise traffic control and prevent unauthorized lateral movement between security zones.

    ```bash
    # Create DMZ subnet (public-facing)